Core Architecture Regulatory Mapping

 self.cache = cache_client

-j: CircuitBreaker() for j in Jurisdiction
+self.breakers: dict[Jurisdiction, CircuitBreaker] = {j: CircuitBreaker() for j in Jurisdiction}

-async def _fetch_primary(self, entity_id: str, jurisdiction: Jurisdiction) -> Optional[Dict[str, Any]]:
+async def _fetch_primary(self, entity_id: str, jurisdiction: Jurisdiction) -> Optional[dict[str, Any]]:

 try:

-await asyncio.wait_for(self._mock_api_call(jurisdiction), timeout=3.0)
+return await asyncio.wait_for(self._call_portal(jurisdiction), timeout=3.0)

 except asyncio.TimeoutError: